Where to Find the Best Fried Chicken in Auckland for 2023

 HELLO BEASTY, AUCKLAND CBD

-Having only graced our shores last year, Hello Beasty is already becoming a household name.
+Having only graced our shores for a few years, Hello Beasty has already become a household name in the local Auckland fried chicken game.
 Think contemporary fusion cuisine with flavours from Japan, Korea and China.
 The menu is designed to share — small plates, bigger plates, snacks, extras and more.
 Fried chicken wise you can choose between the Korean fried cauliflower or kaarage with red dragon sauce.

 Drive 15 minutes from the CBD and you'll find a cheaper, equally fantastic Asian fusion joint.
 Chinoiserie is a casual, colourful way to dine, with fried chicken being a focal point.
 The karaage is served in a steamy gua bao, with sesame mayo, shredded cabbage and picked ginger — choose your spice level, either peppery, hot, or if you're game, really hot.
 Popcorn chicken is also a crowd favourite — so if you're in the mood for all things chicken, it's a no brainer.